hoaproject/Kitab/src/Compiler/README.md

 # Targets

 Kitab can compile to many targets.
-So far, it only has the HTML target.
+So far, it has two targets: HTML and DocTest, respectively to render the documentation into HTML, and to test it.

 All targets must implement the `Kitab\Compiler\Target\Target` interface.
 It requires few basic methods.
 It's up to the implementer